Zero-Fall-Studios/aseprite/README.md

 - Guides
   - Platform Basic Tiles (This is a starter to create tilemaps for a platformer)
+  - Panels (Panels to practice and just get ideas started)
 - Palettes
   - EGA
 - Basic Scenes